Serhiy Yefremov

-Serhiy Yefremov (Сергій Олександрович Єфремов; October 18, 1876 – March 31, 1939) was a Ukrainian literary journalist, historian, critic, political activist, statesman, and academician.
+Serhiy Oleksandrovych Yefremov (Сергій Олександрович Єфремов; October 18, 1876 – March 31, 1939) was a Ukrainian literary journalist, historian, critic, political activist, statesman, and academician.
 He was a member of the Ukrainian Academy of Science (1919) and Shevchenko Scientific Society in Lviv.
-Yefremov is his literary pseudonym; his real name is Okhrimenko.

 Early years

+The family of Serhii Oleksandrovich Yefremov belonged to the clergy.
+One of the ancestors of the family, after the destruction of the autonomy of the Cossack Hetmanate in 1764, to receive a parish, had to change his original Ukrainian surname Okhrimenko to the Russian Yefremov (Okhrim – Yefrem).

-Serhiy Okhrimenko was born in the village of Palchik, Zvenigorodka uyezd of the Kyiv Governorate.
+Serhiy Yefremov was born in the village of Palchik, Petrykivka Volost Zvenigorodka uezd of the Kyiv Governorate.
 Today the village still stands, but in Cherkasy Raion of the Cherkasy Oblast, in central Ukraine.
-He was born in an Eastern Orthodox family.
-He studied from 1891-1896 at the Kyivan Theological Seminary.
-Later he graduated from the Faculty of Law at Kyiv University.
+He was born in an Eastern Orthodox priest family.
+He studied from 1891–1896 at the Kyiv Theological Academy.
+Later he graduated from the Faculty of Law at Saint Vladimir Imperial University of Kyiv.

 Political start

 Political activity started during student years becoming the member of the Ukrainian Universal non-Party Democratic Organization.
 In 1904 became co-founder of the Ukrainian Radical Party, which in 1905 out of his initiative united together with the Ukrainian Democratic Party and establishing the Ukrainian Democratic Radical Party.
 In 1905 became the leader of the Ukrainian Social Union (USU) Peasant Union.
 In 1908 became the co-founder of the Society of Ukrainian Progressionists.
 He worked in the variety of Ukrainian periodicals such as Zoria, Pravda, Kyivan Past, Ukraina etc. In 1885–1918 he was the head of publishing Vik.